dcapwell/scala-tour/src/Traits.md

 java: class BarWorld inherits unrelated defaults for echo() from types Bar and BarLogger
 ```

-Java's view of mixins are over distjoin behaviors and not over similar behaviors.
+Java's view of mixins are over disjoin behaviors and not over similar behaviors.
 In cases like this, its up to the developer to solve what the behavior should be.

 ```java
 public class MyBar implements Bar, BarLogger {